-- Indigenous archaeology, which studies the past of Aboriginal Australians, as well as of other First Nations people.
+- Indigenous archaeology, which studies the past of Aboriginal Australians. as well as other First Nations people.
 Australia has an ancient archaeological record extending back over 50,000 years and includes some of the most spectacular and important archaeological sites in the world.

 - Maritime and underwater archaeology, which studies the archaeology of maritime trade and industry and includes both land-based and underwater sites, such as jetties, ports and shipwrecks.
 The study of ships, shipping, and the construction and operation of all types of prehistoric and historic watercraft is a central aspect of maritime archaeology.